-Your best bet would be having your front line party members shove the enemies into the flame for you to activate it.
+Your best bet would be to have your front-line party members shove the enemies into the flame for you to activate it.
 If you can pull this off, it’s some very solid damage.
-But, otherwise, it’s best just viewed as an ability for extra healing.
+But, otherwise, this is perhaps best just viewed as an ability for extra healing.

-The last ability of the Circle of Wildfire Druid is gained at 14th level.
+The capstone feature of the Circle of Wildfire Druid is gained at 14th level.

 This ability works once per long rest, but if you’re needing it more than that then there may be other problems… Just saying…

-You’ll want to make it a point to rest up pretty quickly after a fight that makes you use this ability so that you can get your Wild Shape uses back.
-After all, you only have 2!
+If possible, you’ll want to make it a point to rest up pretty quickly after a fight that makes you use this feature.

-But being able to spring back up and very likely give your party some much-needed heals is totally worth it!
+But this is definitely a useful and very visual capstone feature.
+Being able to spring back up and very likely give your party some much-needed heals is totally worth it!

 Because of the duality of the Circle of Wildfire Druid subclass, there are some very interesting ways that you can incorporate your character’s background and personality into this subclass.